 - A. Setback and height requirements for all accessory structures are established for each building type and are set forth in the district chapter (Chapter 2.
 Residential Districts, Chapter 3.
 Mixed Use Districts, and Chapter 4.
 Special Districts) unless otherwise regulated specifically herein. - B. No accessory structure may be located closer than 6 feet to any other building or structure on the same lot.
 Two or more structures joined by a breezeway shall be considered attached and part of the same principal structure except when the breezeway meets the following: - 1.
 Is no more than 6 feet in width, including roof overhangs; - 2.
-Is no more than 16 feet in height or the height of the principal structure, whichever is less; - Meets the accessory structure setbacks; - 4.
+Is no more than 16 feet in height or the height of the principal structure, whichever is less; - 3.
+Meets the accessory structure setbacks; - 4.
 Is open on the sides except for structural support columns; - 5.
 Is located no closer to the primary or side street than the wall plane of the principal structure closest to the street; and

-- 6. Has no walkway on the roof. - C. In Residential Districts, accessory structures associated with Detached or Attached Houses shall comply with the following: - Accessory structures with gross floor area of 150 square feet or less and height of 10 feet or less shall have a minimum setback of 5 feet from side and rear property lines; - 2.
-The Accessory structure shall not be located any closer to the primary or side street than the wall plane of the principal structure closest to the street; - 3.
-Accessory structures shall have a minimum setback of 4 feet from an alley; - 4.
-The vehicular opening of a garage on an alley shall have a setback of either 4 feet or 20 feet or more from the alley; - 5.
-Notwithstanding anything herein, accessory structures shall be lower in height than the principal building; - 6.
-No deck or balcony shall be permitted above the finished floor elevation of the ground floor; - 7.
-Vertical encroachments are not permitted; and - 8.
-Encroachments into setbacks are not permitted. - D. In Residential Districts, accessory structures associated with Detached or Attached Houses shall conform to the standards shown in tables 1 and 2 below.
+- 6. Has no walkway on the roof. - C. In Residential Districts, accessory structures associated with Detached, Tiny, or Attached Houses shall comply with the following: - Accessory structures with gross floor area of 150 square feet or less and height of 10 feet or less shall have a minimum setback of 5 feet from side and rear property lines; - 2.
+Playsets, as defined in Article 12.2, Defined Terms, shall not be deemed structures for the purposes of Section 10.2.8.A.
+A zoning permit is not required for these structures, however, notwithstanding any other requirements of this section, only the following standards shall apply: - a.
+Maximum height shall not exceed 15'; - b.
+Playsets may not encroach into any primary or side street setback; and - c.
+Any roofed-over portion shall not exceed 100 square feet. - 3.
+The Accessory structure shall not be located any closer to the primary or side street than the wall plane of the principal structure closest to the street; - 4.
+Accessory structures shall have a minimum setback of 4 feet from an alley; - 5.
+The vehicular opening of a garage on an alley shall have a setback of either 4 feet or 20 feet or more from the alley; - 6.
+Notwithstanding anything herein, accessory structures shall be lower in height than the principal building; - 7.
+No deck or balcony shall be permitted above the finished floor elevation of the ground floor; - 8.
+Vertical encroachments are not permitted; and - 9.
+Encroachments into setbacks are not permitted. - D. In Residential Districts, accessory structures associated with Detached, Tiny, or Attached Houses shall conform to the standards shown in tables 1 and 2 below.
 Breezeway connections permitted under Sec.
 6.7.2.B. shall not count towards the floor area or footprint calculations of this section.

 D.1 Floor Area and Footprint Standards for Accessory Structures in Residential Districts The smallest area within a row shall control.
 Area maximums apply to all accessory structures on a lot combined.
 Lot Size Combined Floor Area (max.)
 Combined footprint (max.)
 Combined footprint (max.)
-Less than 10,000 sf 600 sf 50% of rear yard area 75% of principal building footprint 10,000 sf to 40,000 sf 900 sf 50% of rear yard area 75% of principal building footprint Greater than 40,000 sf 1,200 sf 50% of rear yard area 75 % of principal building footprint
+Less than 10,000 sf 600 sf 50% of rear yard area building footprin 10,000 sf to 40,000 sf 900 sf 50% of rear yard area 75% of principal building footprint Greater than 40,000 sf 1,200 sf 50% of rear yard area 75 % of principal building footprint